ScottyVenable/MyPal/quick_todo.md

 - Create a "Help" tab at the top to consolidate all help-related resources, FAQs, and tutorials for easy access.
 There should be sections for education on psychology, neurology, and developmental concepts used in MyPal.
 -

+## Debug
+- When starting the server, create a new log named as the date of the server start for easier log management (instead of all in the same file)

 ## Features
 - Complete categorization in the journal feature for Thoughts, Ideas, Personality, People, and Interests.